augustapop/BingMainPage/README.md

 We will use two methods to do this:

-1)We use two classes:one for Page Object where we have fields and methods to navigate,search and validate the results,and another one for test (SearchTextInBing_First);
+1)We use two classes:one for Page Object where we have fields and methods to navigate,search and validate the results,and another one for test BingTests;

 2)The classes and objects participating in this pattern are: